Ceiku/automateme/README.md

 `docker-compose down`

-Which takes the whole stack down, or add the name of the individual services you want to remove.
+Which takes the whole stack down, both the `up` and `down` command can have any number of individual service names separated by space.

+`docker-compose down nextcloud influx` would only take down these two services.

 #### Guided initialisation